Performance, 19 April 2016

 In her performance on the clavinet/pianet, an electric piano from the 1960s with strings and metal chimes, Magda Mayas engages with the visceral sound materials of the instrument, expanding the instrumental sound palette using extended techniques and devices.
 In the tradition of Cage, Mayas uses preparations and objects in the interior and exterior parts of the piano to explore textural, linear and fast moving sound collages.

-On a beautiful warm summer evening, in July 2015, AnimalNacht, a project of four artists exploring the mimesis and play back of animal sounds through voice, instrument, computer music and field recordings, performed in the sculpture garden of the gallery, beneath Andre Tempel’s huge hanging installation ‘BBBB’ (see Visual Art Page) in front of a large audience after dark.
+On a beautiful warm summer evening, AnimalNacht, a project of four artists exploring the mimesis and play back of animal sounds through voice, instrument, computer music and field recordings, performed in the sculpture garden of the gallery, beneath André Tempel’s hanging installation ‘BBBB’ in front of a large audience after dark.
 Olaf Hochherz (synthesizer) and Felicity Mangan (field recordings) performed stationary in their personally chosen spots in the garden, out of site of one another, their sounds being projected through small monitors hidden in the vegetation, whilst Ute Wassermann (voice and bird whistles) and Liz Allbee (trumpets) moved slowly around the garden, working their way through the vegetation and the audience.